roboseb/portfolio/README.md

     House was the contact page.
 Got it working nicely too, although I think there's a timing issue with its animations.
 Garden is also done.
 Cute little animations as usual.
 Managed to throw together a little fish rack, which will be used to store caught fish on.
 By default though, all the fish/websites will be on there and you can fish for them only if you want.
 Think I'll also add a little fishing minigame.
 Hopefully I can come up with something both straightforward and clever.

+Aug 18th, 2022

+    God damn, this better be the last day, which I think it can be.
+Biggest thing left to do is just finish up the portfolio/shore section.
+A lot of these other things are optional.
+I really need to scale back the scope of these projects so that I can make them more polished.
+Also, sold the last of my stonks today, so unless I start selling pokemon cards the money's pretty much out.

 ---To-Do---

 -Mark portfolio items as desktop/mobile friendly